 - Rheological differentiation means the liquid state of rocks under enormous temperature and pressure.

 - Based on rheology, the layers of Earth are divided into;

 - Inner core

 Layer Of Earth Based On Chemical Properties

-- On the basis of chemical properties, the layers of Earth are differentiate into four layers:
+- Based on chemical properties, the layers of Earth are differentiated into four layers:

 - The crust

 - The mantle

 - The outer core